What is Respite Care?

 Home Respite Care

 Respite can be provided through facility-based care or adult day programs.
 However families generally prefer in-home respite care.
 It means less disruption and provides stability for the client who remains in his/her normal environment.

-Your local CCAC will assess your eligibility for government funded respite services.
+Your LHIN will assess your eligibility for government funded respite services.
 You may also wish to contact a home care service provider organization directly to arrange for respite care.